cran-task-views/Hydrology/README.md

   - [kitagawa](http://cran.rstudio.com/web/packages/kitagawa/index.html) Provides tools to calculate the theoretical hydrodynamic response of an aquifer undergoing harmonic straining or pressurization.
 There are two classes of models here: (1) for sealed wells, based on the model of Kitagawa et al (2011), and (2) for open wells, based on the models of Cooper et al (1965), Hsieh et al (1987), Rojstaczer (1988), and Liu et al (1989).

   - [<span class="GitHub">MBSStools</span>](https://github.com/leppott/MBSStools/) Suite of tools for data manipulation and calculations for Maryland DNR MBSS program.
+GitHub only package.

   - [MODIStsp](http://cran.rstudio.com/web/packages/MODIStsp/index.html) Suite of tools to automate the Download and Preprocessing of MODIS Land Products Data Allows automating the creation of time series of rasters derived from MODIS Satellite Land Products data.
 It performs several typical preprocessing steps such as download, mosaicking, reprojection and resize of data acquired on a specified time period.